BreezeHub/BreezeProject/Breeze.Documentation/alpha/option3.md

-this test is focused on achieving a test of a full cycle and not specifically just on the UI

 ## Compiling and running Breeze Wallet
 If you prefer to compile and run everything yourself, please follow these steps closely.